ibay770/easyautiogui/README.md

 # easyautiogui
 An Autohotkey GUI builder.

-It's kinda buggy, pulled from the web by the dev, reuploaded as a backup, thanks to redditor Ok-Negotiation-1567, for this.
+It's kinda buggy, pulled from the web by the dev, reuploaded as a backup, thanks to redditors EvenAngelsNeedd, and Ok-Negotiation-1567, for this.